Five-Tier Educational Support Program

 The first-tier of our educational support program focuses on exposing students to digital equipment, software, and technology at a young age.
 We currently offer free classes—available through the Rockford Public Library—that may be the first opportunity for young participants from local communities to have direct access to hardware or software, which curbs traditional fears and anxieties surrounding technology.
 We believe that animation, video, and digital art can easily translate their value to therapeutic, educational, and community settings.
 Learning to utilize technology through creating art not only gives young participants agency and confidence, but it also creates a tangible skill-set which increases general academic performance and subsequently, hireability.

-TIER 2: After School Program and Summer Camp
+TIER 2: After School Program, Summer Camp, and in-depth classes

 The second-tier expands upon the introductory free classes of the first-tier by providing more in-depth and hands-on experience with art and technology in a Digital Summer Camp and an After-School Program.

 Both programs submerge students in the world of digital media, video, and animation.
 While learning practical skills, like designing with Adobe Photoshop, video editing with Premiere, creating motion graphics with After Effects, along with other animation software, students will develop creative problem solving and storytelling skills, whilst acquiring technical experience.
 Furthermore, the After-School Program particularly focuses on digital education in tandem with traditional homework help and school support.

 The Third-tier of our educational support program focuses on supporting and assisting district teachers in developing and delivering technology based art curriculums in their classroom.